New Time Warner head John Stankey: CNN has 'special social responsibility'

 Stankey said he is particularly excited about "what we can do to invest into the HBO product at a heavier clip."

-This means more HBO shows and a greater distribution effort.
+This means more HBO shows and a greater distribution effort to help the network compete with Netflix and other streaming services.

-He also said one of the first things the new Time Warner will do is make existing mobile products more customized.
+Stankey also talked up possibilities for making existing mobile products more customized.
 He predicted that this will "drive engagement up" and open up more opportunities for advertisers.

 That was a big part of the pitch when the deal was struck more than 18 months ago.
-Friday is the first day the company can execute on it.
+The deal closed on Thursday night, so Friday is the first day the company can execute on its plan.

+Stankey, who attended every day of the six-week antitrust trial the government brought to unsuccessfully stop the deal, said the company is now ready to move on.

+"At some point there will be a case study written about how [AT&T's attorneys] went about executing this because it was phenomenally done," he said.
+"We got a great outcome, and now it's time to put it behind us."